 Equality Strand Action How will the impact of the action be monitored?
 Who is responsible for implementing?
 What are the timeframes?
 Early success indicators All Publish and promote the Equality Plan through the school website, newsletter and staff meetings.
-Question about parent awareness of Equality Scheme in annual survey?
-Headteacher / designated member of staff Autumn 2018 and Ongoing Staff are familiar with the principles of the Equality Plan and use them when planning lessons, creating class room displays Parents are aware of the Equality Plan All Continue to monitor and analyse pupil achievement by race, gender and disability and act on any trends or patterns in the data that require additional support for pupils.
-Achievement data analysed by race, gender and disability Headteacher / Governing body Termly Analysis of teacher assessments / termly data demonstrates the gap is narrowing for equality groups All Continue to ensure that the curriculum promotes role models and heroes that young people positively identify with, which reflects the school's diversity in terms of race, gender and disability.
-Increase in pupils' participation, confidence and achievement levels CTs Ongoing Notable increase in participation and confidence of targeted groups
+Question about parent awareness of Equality Scheme in annual survey? member of Autumn 2018 and Ongoing Staff are familiar with the principles of the Equality Plan and use them when planning lessons, creating class room displays Parents are aware of the Equality Plan All Continue to monitor and analyse pupil achievement by race, gender and disability and act on any trends or patterns in the data that require additional support for pupils.
+Achievement data analysed by race, gender and disability Headteacher / Governing body Termly Analysis of teacher assessments / termly data demonstrates the gap is narrowing for equality groups

+All Continue to ens curriculum prof models and her young people p identify with, w the school's div terms of race, g disability. motes roleparticipation,roes thatconfidence andositivelyachievementwhich reflectslevelsrersity inin CTs Ongoing Notable increase in participation and confidence of targeted groups --- --- ----- --------- --

 Equality Strand Action How will the impact of the action be monitored?
 Who is responsible for implementing?
 What are the timeframes?
 Early success indicators Disability Equality Maintain a "Register" of children who are disabled following consultation with parents.
 Monitoring of engagement of pupils with disabilities in 'wider outcomes'.
 First Aid Lead/SLT Ongoing Increased awareness of the range of disabilities represented within the school community.

 All Continue to ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
-Increase in pupil participation, confidence and positive identity - monitor through PSHE SLT Ongoing More diversity reflected in school displays across all year groups All Continue to ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council by election or co- option), class assemblies, fund raising etc. School council representation monitored by race, gender, disability Member of staff leading on school council Ongoing More diversity in school council membership
+Increase in pupil participation, confidence and positive identity - monitor through PSHE SLT Ongoing More diversity reflected in school displays across all year groups All Continue to ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council by election or cooption), class assemblies, fund raising etc. School council representation monitored by race, gender, disability Member of staff leading on school council Ongoing More diversity in school council membership